Stay in full time education

 Further education college

-Courses start at Entry/ Foundation Level through to Level 3 such as A-levels and T-levels.
-All colleges have specialist staff and facilities dedicated and designed to help students with SEND.
-Colleges can offer you transition visits before you enrol, so you can get used to the college environment and talk with staff about any concerns or worries before starting your course.
+Colleges offer open days and can offer you additional transition visits before you enrol, so you can get used to the college environment and talk with staff about any concerns or worries before starting your course.
 Visit the individual websites for more information on full-time courses and support available.

 6th form school/college

 Most 6th form schools/colleges offer qualifications at Level 3.
 These are academic (A-levels) and vocational (usually BTEC) qualifications.
 Level 3 usually requires Grades 4 to 9 at GCSE (5 GCSE's) and English and/or Maths Grades 6 to 9.
-In a school setting the SENDCO will continue to oversee the additional support you may need in sixth-form.
-In a college setting there is a dedicated learning support lead who will ensure you receive the correct level of support.

 Training providers

 Training providers are an alternative way of learning and gaining vocational qualifications.
 They usually offer study programmes, traineeships and apprenticeships.
 The training is usually combined with work experience.
-Training courses start at Entry/Foundation Level and progress onto Level 3.
-Training Providers will provide you with a key worker to help and support your learning and review your EHCP.
+Training courses start at entry/foundation level and progress onto Level 3.

 Training providers local to Cheshire East are: